-The chemistry and biochemistry curricula prepare students to enter the chemical industry or graduate study and provide basic preparation for professional work in medicine and law.
+The chemistry and biochemistry curricula prepare students to enter the chemical industry or graduate study and provide basic preparation for professional work in medicine, law and other areas.
 A student who plans to teach chemistry in a secondary school should consult with the Education Department regarding the five-year Master's program.